Public Safety Leadership Certificate Program

 *No class on January 16, February 13 or April 3.
 Course schedule subject to change.

-SCI invites applications from students from various public safety backgrounds, including law enforcement, fire, EMS, health, social work and education, as well as from local, state and federal agencies.
+SCI invites applications from students with public safety backgrounds, including law enforcement, fire, EMS, health, social work, and education, as well as from local, state, and federal agencies.
 Admission is selective and based on professional achievement and organizational responsibility.
 Applying to this program requires completion of an online application.
-The program fee is $5,000 per student, which covers tuition, materials and some meals.
+The program fee is $5,000 per student, which covers tuition, materials and breakfast.